-Beth Coyote has been a midwife for 47 years.
-She has worked in Haiti, on the island of St Lucia, in New York City (and upstate), in California and for 30 years in Seattle.
-She has held women through many transitions: pregnancy, birth, breastfeeding and postpartum.
+Beth Coyote has been a midwife for 48 years.
+She has worked in Haiti, St Lucia, New York City, Syracuse, San Francisco and for 30 years in Seattle.
+She has nurtured women through many transitions: pregnancy, birth, breastfeeding and postpartum.
 She has also supported women through birth trauma, depression and pregnancy loss; miscarriage, stillbirth and the loss of older children.

-She has two grown daughters and a 17 year old grandson.
+She has two grown daughters and an 18 year old grandson.

 Beth has had a Buddhist meditation practice since 1995.
 She has been on long retreats and in 2017, took temporary vows in a monastery in Myanmar.
 She completed Facilitator 1 Training in 2018 with Against The Stream Meditation Society which gives her agency to teach meditation and to offer the Buddha’s teachings.
-She is currently studying the Eight-fold path with JoAnna Hardy and Mark Coleman.
+She just completed a study of the Eight-fold path with JoAnna Hardy and Mark Coleman.
 She is active in two sanghas in Seattle.
-Her teachers include Adrianne Ross, Jack Kornfield, Bhikkhu Analayo and Ma Kamala, among others.
+Her teachers include Adrianne Ross, Mary Stancavage, Jack Kornfield, Bhikkhu Analayo and Ma Kamala, among others.
 Her Buddhist practice has been particularly instructive for sitting with the suffering of others.